JaffaKetchup/flutter_map_tile_caching/README.md

 Select a multitude of region shapes for displaying to the user and downloading.
 Choose from a standard rectangle/square, a circle, or a line-based region.

-Rectangle regions are formed from 2 coordinates, representing the north-west and south-east corners.
+- Rectangle regions are formed from 2 coordinates, representing the north-west and south-east corners.
 The code automatically creates the other necessary corners.
-Circle regions are formed from a center coordinate and a radius.
+- Circle regions are formed from a center coordinate and a radius.
 Internal 'outline' coordinates are generated per degree automatically from this information.
-Line-based regions are formed from multiple coordinates and a radius, creating a locus.
+- Line-based regions are formed from multiple coordinates and a radius, creating a locus.
 Internal 'outline' coordinates are generated for every vertex and curve.

 </details>

 <details>
-<summary> Device Condition Controlled Downloading </summary>
+<summary> Device Status Controlled Bulk Downloading </summary>

 Run tests automatically before starting a bulk download, to consider multiple device-independent factors such as battery level/status and network connectivity.